 One major development between then and now is the art of digital printing.
 Most of my work begins as a watercolor.
 I’m certain that my plastic paint box is less elegant than pigment bottles from 130 B.C.E. - but the essence is the same.
 Brush to paint and paint to parchment.
 Then modern technology takes over, enabling me to scan my work, transform it digitally and copy it an infinite number of times upon fabric.

-From here I could easily disregard any further nod to the process of my ancient colleagues and move toward an array of modern fabric choices; however, it is because of my visions of trade routes and this romance I have with that era, that I am drawn to silk.
+From here I could easily move toward an array of modern fabric choices; however, it is because of my visions of trade routes and this romance I have with that era, that I am drawn to silk.

 Where did the artists and fabric manufacturers work?
 What were their living and working conditions?
 When I try to picture life back then I know it can’t have been easy.
 Yet the beauty and artistry of their work transcends time.

 I design and create from my home.
 It’s a small oasis surrounded by trees and nestled deep in the dark side of a hill.
 The seasonal light moves through my windows with tremendous force, adding its own arc of inspiration.
 If you were to step into my world I think you would feel taken back, transported.
 Dragons flank my doorway, and lions flank my foyer, offering their symbolic power and protection.
 Both are images that permeate my work and the work of many artists across history.

 From my house, I venture out into the world, bringing my designs to exquisite boutiques and fashion destinations.
 These stores are stops along my journey.
 I drive a Prius instead of horse and wear Ray Bans to block the sun instead of a head scarf.
 UPS drops off my uncut, printed fabric as opposed to a trade wind barge.
 I’m a modern day designer and tradesman, but my heart belongs to the ancient world.
 My goal is to blend the two, to be a strand in the tapestry of history and design, and to share my love of textiles with the world, and with you.